vadim-miller2/book-test1/pages/ch_app_test.md

 As mentioned earlier, the LBSMD daemon runs almost on every host that carries either public or private servers which, in turn, implement NCBI services.
 The services include CGI programs or standalone servers to access NCBI data.

 Each service has a unique name assigned to it.
-The “TaxService” would be an example of such a name.
+The â€œTaxServiceâ€ would be an example of such a name.
 The name not only identifies a service.
 It also implies a protocol which is used for data exchange with that service.
-For example, any client which connects to the “TaxService” service knows how to communicate with that service regardless the way the service is implemented.
+For example, any client which connects to the â€œTaxServiceâ€ service knows how to communicate with that service regardless the way the service is implemented.
 In other words the service could be implemented as a standalone server on host X and as a CGI program on the same host or on another host Y (please note, however, that there are exceptions and for some service types it is forbidden to have more than one service type on the same host).

 A host can advertize many services.
-For example, one service (such as “Entrez2”) can operate with binary data only while another one (such as “Entrez2Text”) can operate with text data only.
+For example, one service (such as â€œEntrez2â€) can operate with binary data only while another one (such as â€œEntrez2Textâ€) can operate with text data only.
 The distinction between those two services could be made by using a content type specifier in the LBSMD daemon configuration file.

 The main purpose of the LBSMD daemon is to maintain a table of all services available at NCBI at the moment.
 In addition the LBSMD daemon keeps track of servers that are found to be dysfunctional (dead servers).
 The daemon is also responsible for propagating trouble reports, obtained from applications.
 The application trouble reports are based on their experience with advertised servers (e.g., an advertised server is not technically marked dead but generates some sort of garbage).
 Further in this document, the latter kind of feedback is called a penalty.